20th Century Club (Reno, Nevada): History

-In 1894, Club members started a circulating library, and in 1898 a scholarship to the University of Nevada was funded.
-In 1901, members of the Twentieth Century Club participated in founding the Kindergarten Association and urged the Legislature to establish public kindergartens throughout the state.
-During the war years, many hours were devoted to the home-front war effort.
+In its early years, the club sponsored a circulating library and educational initiatives.
+Members established a circulating library in 1894 and funded a scholarship to the University of Nevada in 1898.
+In 1901, club members participated in founding the Kindergarten Association and advocated for the establishment of public kindergartens throughout Nevada.
+During wartime, members also contributed to home-front relief efforts.